2019 Employer Contribution Rate Information

 - PERF employers on a fiscal year cycle – July 1, 2018

 - 1977 Fund employers – Jan.
 1, 2019

 Employer contribution rates are reviewed annually by the INPRS Board of Trustees and are based on the actuarial valuation of the prior fiscal year (July 1 through June 30).
 Thus, the 2019 employer contribution rate was based on the actuarial valuation of the fiscal year ending June 30, 2017.

 Who has the authority to set the contribution rates?

 The INPRS Board of Trustees is authorized to set the employer contribution rates.
 The board uses the expert assessment of actuaries and considers liabilities, assets, and the amount needed to fund past and estimated future benefit payments while maintaining the health of the fund.

-The employer contribution rate is determined by investment performance over a rolling four-year period, as well as the demographics of fund members, such as age, salary and years of service.
+The employer contribution rate is determined by investment performance over a rolling five-year period, as well as the demographics of fund members, such as age, salary and years of service.